dujuanxian/dujuanxian.github.com/_posts/2014-12-29-frontend-workshop-03-responsive-web-page.markdown

 ```
 target ÷ context = result
 ```
-Media Queries are used to look at the capability of the devices.
+Media Queries are used to look at the capability of different devices.

 ###Flexible Grid

+Although the concept of responsive does not point out flexible font, it is very important to use flexible font for the web design.
+You can treat font as a character image, or vice versa.
+Then what you can do is to make font/image to change size depends on context.

 ####Flexible Font
-use `em`/`rem` as unit of font-size
+To make font flexible, just use `em`/`rem` as unit of font-size.
 {% highlight css %}
 h1 {
   font-size: 2em;